caiomeriguetti/findhotel/README.md

 # improvements

 ok - Control the number of connections to the database
 - Create cloud formation yml
+- Convert lat and lng to float to do geospatial queries
+- Insert duplicated ips and search sorting by timestamp(mistery value?)